phani-training/Documents/SignallingClient.md

 ```
 	- It was investigated that libwebrtc uses Boring SSL instead of Open SSL.
 So had to use this command to generate the Signaling Client Application that consumes BoringSSL libraries.
 BoringSSL is also part of the libwebrtc library, so we can use the folders accordingly.

-3. Open the Solution from the build directory that is generated after this command is executed.
+3. Open the Solution in Visual Studio from the build directory available at Chime\amazon-chime-sdk-cpp\chime-sdk-signaling-cpp\build\AmazonChimeSignalingSdkCpp.sln that is generated after this command is executed.
 4. Make sure all the projects of the Solution should be in Release x64 mode.
 5. Make all the project Code Generations as MT at Project Properties->C/C++->Code Generation->RunTime Library.
 Build the Solution for success.
 6. Except for the unit_test, rest of the projects should build for success, if required, U can exclude the Unit_test project from the Solution.
+7. Resolve any errors in the Solution based on the Code modifications mentioned below at <b>Major code Modifications</b> section.
 8. Include the SignalingClientPOC project available in the current branch into the current Solution.
+Let this project be in the same folder where the build is available at Chime\amazon-chime-sdk-cpp\chime-sdk-signaling-cpp.
-9. U can remove OpenSSL.lib from the Project
+9. If there is an inclusion of OpenSSL.lib in the Project, U can remove it from the Project's Properties.
+It is found in Project Properties->Linker->Additional Dependencies.
 ![image](https://github.com/imentor-ltts/chime/assets/79626160/2b5f6603-5ea1-4bdd-bbaa-22f769b67768)

-11. Build and Test the Application.
+10. Build and Test the Application.
 If errors, make the Code modifications accordingly.

 ### Major code Modifications:
 1. Open base.h file in  C:\webrtc\src\third_party\boringssl\src\include\openssl and add the Following Lines of Code in the Top of the File and save: